ambitioninc/newrelic-api/README.md

 ## Documentation

-All documentation can be found in `/doc/`
+All documentation can be found at http://newrelic-api.readthedocs.org

 ## Author
 [Micah Hausler](mailto:micah.hausler@ambition.com)